Creative Art Therapy Place, PLLC Therapists

 Creative Arts Therapists share a deep understanding of the value of art-making in human psychology.
 We specialize in addressing anxiety, depression, mood disorders, trauma and PTSD, couples therapy, family therapy, children, and adolescents.

-Brittany Knapp, MA, LCAT, ATR-BC
+Brittany Knapp, MA, LCAT, ATR

 Art Therapist